ppy/osu-wiki/wiki/Community/osu!monthly/en.md

 ## Magazine revival (2017–2018)

-Inspired by the first run of osu!monthly, ::{ flag=GB }:: [mangomizer](https://osu.ppy.sh/users/1893718) and ::{ flag=US }:: [clayton](https://osu.ppy.sh/users/3666350) founded a new team with the goal of continuing the project where it left off.
+Inspired by the first run of osu!monthly, ::{ flag=GB }:: ::mangomizer::{ user-id=1893718 } and ::{ flag=US }:: ::clayton::{ user-id=3666350 } founded a new team with the goal of continuing the project where it left off.
 New iterations of the magazine were published from October 2017 to February 2018.

 More information can be found on [its website](https://osumonthly.com/).